abachurin/2048/README.md

 Now, if we load the best Agent and ask it to evaluate different board positions, we see a strange thing.
 It doesn't look smart at all.
 E.g. it would give much the same score to a dead position, where any remaining tile will leave no moves, as to a nice one.
 Neither there is any obvious preference for monotonic rows/columns.
 So it is quite strange to witness the Agent playing in a smart way.

 ### Conclusion
-The Agent at `best_agent.npy` was trained for 100,000 episodes, looks like it is still impoving a little on the average score metric.
+The Agent at `best_agent.npy` was trained for 100,000 episodes.
 Achieving 4096 more and more often.
-The rate of 2048 tile games is stuck around 84-85% since about 30-40k episodes.
+The rate of 2048 tile games is stuck around 84-85% since about 30k episodes.
-The Agent still occasionally gets stuck at some ridiculously low number, 512 or even 256.
+The Agent still occasionally gets stuck at some ridiculously low number, like 256 or 128.
 I don't know how to deal with it.
-May be try something akin to boosting, backpropagating some heavy penalty for each state in the low-scoring epoisode.
+May be try something akin to boosting, backpropagating some heavy penalty for each state in the low-scoring episode.
 Another thing to do is try 5 or 6-tile feautures.
 But the number of parameters goes up exponentially.
 Besides, i am not sure it's worth it.
 4-tile features already capture an important heuristics - we prefer a row like 1024 256 8 2 to a row like 2 1024 8 256, and the Agent weights most probably reflect that.
 Same with (2, 2)-squares.
 You can see how it tries to keep good order if you choose option 3 while running `python3 show.py`.
 Not sure bigger pieces will reveal much more (but i will think about implementing).